Leonard907/Work/Inf2d-ass1-s1970716/quoridor/README.md

 When the game finishes, an interface would pop up showing who wins and a button to restart the game.
 It looks like this:
 ![](src/Win.png)

-### Notes
-There is no No. of walls restriction set which means players can place any wall they like.

 Hope you enjoy it!